 Studying at an online college in Hawaii can be a great way to get your degree while saving some money.
 Not having to live on or commute to campus and paying lower tuition than most out-of-state students is a very cost-effective way to finish a degree.
 This guide will help you determine if an online college in Hawaii is the right choice for you.

-In 2012, the University of Hawaii System upgraded its videoconferencing technology for HD-production across all of its campuses.
-These upgrades were designed specifically to serve distance learners, some of whom study remotely from different islands in the state.
-Hawaii has long been a promoter of teleconferencing, and this HD equipment will also be used in cable programming, as the university continues to broadcast from its statewide public access channel.
+In 2012, the University of Hawaii system upgraded its videoconferencing technology for high definition production across all its campuses.
+These upgrades were implemented specifically for distance learners, some of whom study remotely from different islands in the state.
+Hawaii has long championed teleconferencing, and this HD equipment will also be used in cable programming, as the university broadcasts a statewide public access channel.
 This initiative promises to enhance distance learning through advanced technology.

 The Hawaii Virtual Learning Network

 Created by the Hawaii Online Task Force, HVLN works to provide supplemental courses for Hawaii’s existing public school system.
 The main goal of the HVLN is to expand and systematize online courses.
 The program offers an e-school for K-12 students in Hawaii, provides library services, and runs Project Inspire, a technology training course for teachers.
 The HVLN is the hub for the state’s future standards in distance education, and it is currently working to aid students and teachers in the transition to a more technology-driven educational field.